01 of 06

 Don't Use a Rolling Pin

 Once your dough has risen, you're ready to stretch it out into a flat disc.
-You may be tempted to use a rolling pin to do this, which can sometimes work fine, but it often causes the dough to tear easily, You will also find that the dough keeps shrinking back on itself making it difficult to get a large enough disc.
+You may be tempted to use a rolling pin to do this, which can sometimes work fine, but it often causes the dough to tear.
+You will also find that the dough keeps shrinking back on itself making it difficult to get a large enough disc.
+Use your hands for the best results.

 03 of 06